 Use a humidifier in your home.
 While the temperatures outside are cold, you should try to make the air inside your home moist, which will keep your lungs from getting dried out and irritated.
-This will also help keep you from getting sick, because your airways and mucous membranes can easily maintain the right level of lubrication and protection.
+This will also help keep you from getting sick because your airways and mucous membranes can easily maintain the right level of lubrication and protection.

 Avoid other triggers as much as possible.
-If you want to spend a little more time outside in the winter (as long as its otherwise safe), avoiding other triggers like cigarette smoke and indoor pollutants is even more important.
+If you want to spend a little more time outside in the winter (as long as its otherwise safe), avoiding other triggers like cigarette smoke and indoor pollutants is even more critical.

-You shouldn't fear winter or trap yourself indoors.
+It would help if you didn't fear winter or trap yourself indoors.
 Just take a few precautions, and you'll be able to enjoy winter's beauty with the rest of your family.